nuxt-community/pwa-module/README.md

 oneSignal: {
   init: {
     appId: 'YOUR_APP_ID',
+    allowLocalhostAsSecureOrigin: true,
+    welcomeNotification: {
+        disable: true
     }
   }
+}
 ```

+See references below for all `init` options.

 ### Async Functions
 This module exposes oneSignal as `$OneSignal` everywhere.
 So you can call it.